 1856.
 John Stewart, a friend of Charlotte's publisher, visited Haworth to

-whilst there took photos of Haworth Village & the Parsonage; the photo to the left
+made a third visit to Haworth Parsonage.
+Whilst there took photos of Haworth Village & the

 1857 and Charlotte's novel The Professor was posthumously published

-In the late 1850s several photos were taken of Rev Patrick
+In the late 1850s several collodion photos were taken of Rev Patrick Bronte